interledgerjs/moneyd/README.md

 file will be created in `~/.moneyd.test.json`.

 So long as that command is running, you'll have access to ILP via port 7768.
-The [Sending Payments](#sending-payments) section describes servers on the live network right now, but will soon be updated to include examples that you can try from the test network.
+To try it out, follow the [Sending Payments](#sending-payments) section, and use the alternate endpoints listed for the testnet.

 ### Live Network